HL7/davinci-crd/input/pagecontent/cards.md

-[Cards](https://cds-hooks.hl7.org/2.0/#cds-service-response) are the mechanism used to return coverage requirements from the CRD Server to the CRD Client.
-This page profiles (constrains) the general rules for cards from the CDS Hooks specification to reflect how cards must be used when complying with this specification.
+CDS Hooks defines two different mechanisms for services to respond to a hook call – cards and system actions.
+This page profiles (constrains) the general rules for these responses from the CDS Hooks specification to reflect how they must be used when complying with this CRD specification.

+### General Card and SystemAction rules

-In addition to the [guidance provided in the CDS Hooks specification](https://cds-hooks.hl7.org/2.0/#card-attributes), the following additional guidance applies to CRD Servers when constructing cards:
+In addition to the [guidance provided in the CDS Hooks specification](https://cds-hooks.hl7.org/2.0/#card-attributes), the following additional guidance applies to CRD Services when constructing cards:

 *  The `Card.indicator` **SHOULD** be populated from the perspective of the clinical decision maker, not the payer.
 While failure to procure a prior authorization might be 'critical' from the perspective of payment, it would be - at best - a 'warning' from the perspective of clinical care.  'critical' must be reserved for reporting life or death or serious clinical outcomes.
 Issues where the proposed course of action will negatively affect the ability of the payer or patient to be reimbursed would generally be a 'warning'.
 Most Coverage Requirements **SHOULD** be marked as 'info'.

 *  The `Card.source.label` **SHOULD** be populated with an insurer name that the user and patient would recognize (i.e. the responsible insurer on the patient's insurance card), including in situations where coverage recommendations are being returned by a benefits manager or intermediary operating the CRD Server on behalf of the payer.
 If an insurer is providing recommendations from another authority (e.g. a clinical society), the society's name and logo might be displayed, though usually only with the permission of that organization.

-*  `Card.source.topic` **SHALL** be populated, and has an [extensible](http://www.hl7.org/fhir/terminologies.html#extensible) binding to the ValueSet <a href="ValueSet-cardType.html">CRD Card Types.</a> The rationale is to allow CRD clients to potentially filter or track the usage of different types of cards.
+*  `Card.source.topic` **SHALL** be populated, and has an [extensible](http://www.hl7.org/fhir/terminologies.html#extensible) binding to the ValueSet <a href="ValueSet-cardType.html">CRD Response Types.</a> The rationale is to allow CRD clients to potentially filter or track the usage of different types of cards.

 *  Users are busy.
 Time spent reading a payer-returned card is inevitably time not spent reviewing other information or interacting with the patient.
 If not useful or relevant, users will quickly learn to ignore - or even demand the disabling of - payer-provided alerts.
 Therefore, information must be delivered efficiently and be tuned to provide maximum relevance.
 Specifically: